BrownCSCI1230/lab01_setup/README.md

 This can be inconvenient in some cases.
 Ideally, we'd want something that behaves like a reference when we bind it to a variable, and like a new variable when we provide it a value.
 Luckily, we do have something exactly like this in C++ called _forwarding_ _references_ in the form of `auto&&`.
 <details><summary>Be careful though</summary>
-    && after a concrete type, like int&& or std::vector<int>&&, does not form a forwarding reference!
+    && after a concrete type, like int&& or std::vector&lt;int&gt;&&, does not form a forwarding reference!
 These are rvalue references which are outside the scope of this lab.
 However, you can learn more about rvalue references <a href="https://en.cppreference.com/w/cpp/language/reference#Rvalue_references">here</a>, if you're interested.
 </details>

 ```cpp